University Scholarships

 The following institutional scholarships are awarded to international undergraduate freshman and transfer students as described in the tables below.

-The following additional scholarships are awarded to eligible undergraduate U.S. Resident and International students as described below.
+The following additional scholarships and grants are awarded to eligible undergraduate U.S. resident and international students as described below.

 Rules and Regulations